BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

   -   Membership requests submitted for a new member by an existing member are **approved automatically**.
 Platform Services Team's approval is required when a request is made on your own behalf
 - __bcgov-c__:
   - __Is used__ for private repositories/projects.
-  - Org membership is limited, by Platform Services Team's approval only  and only granted in special cases.
+  - Org membership is limited, by Platform Services Team's approval only as it requires a user license  and is only granted in special cases.